 Welcome to Year 2.
 We are very excited to be continuing our learning this year with Mrs Storer.
-We are lucky enough to have Mrs Warner working with us in the mornings and Mrs Carpenter in the afternoons.
+We are lucky enough to have Mrs McCullom working with us in the mornings.
 We also have Mrs Drinkwater teaching us on a Tuesday afternoon which we thoroughly enjoy!
 We hope you enjoy finding out about our learning each term.

 Goodness, where did that term go, Year 2?
 Time is whizzing by and we have so much to do!